mikeshen/mikeshen.github.io/_posts/2023-09-13-micromorts.md

 tags:
   - statistics
 ---
-Have you ever done an activity that is potentially risky and thought: “Hmm, I wonder what the chances are that I die from doing this?”
+Were you ever about to do an activity that was potentially risky and thought: “Hmm, I wonder what the chances are that I die from this?”
 Now you can know the answer!